NajarinUppu/Multi-Tier-web-app-example/README.md

 These services are built, deployed, and tested with [Garden actions](https://docs.garden.io/overview/core-concepts#action).

-Specifically, the `api` and `web` components have their own Kubernetes manifests so we use the `container` Build action to build them and the `kubernetes` Deploy action to deploy them.
+Specifically, the `api` and `web` components have their own Kubernetes manifests so we use the `container` Build action to build them and the `Docker-compose` Deploy action to deploy them.

 The `db` component is an "off the shelf" Postgres Helm chart that's deployed via the `helm` Deploy action.